Additive Grothendieck pretopologies and presentations of tensor categories: Properties of linear topologies and pretopologies

 Let $\bD$ be any $k$-linear cocomplete category.
 By Proposition~\ref{PropUni} and \eqref{EqObv}, we have

 which proves part (ii).
 Part (iii) follows from Theorem~\ref{ThmNoe} and Lemma~\ref{LemReflComp}(iii). \end{proof}

 \begin{remark} Using Lemma~\ref{LemPTa}(i) one can show that the class $\cS$ in the proof of Theorem~\ref{ThmLRS} satisfies (PTa).
 If $k$ is a field one can similarly show that (PTb) is satisfied and hence $\cS$ is a pretopology on $\ba\otimes\bb$.
-Returning to the case of an arbitrary commutative ring~$k$, observe that condition (PTa) is sufficient to conclude that $\cT:=\topp(\cS)$ is a topology (see proof of Theorem~\ref{ThmTPT}(ii)).
+For arbitrary commutative ring~$k$, Remark~\ref{RemTPT}(i) shows that $\cT:=\topp(\cS)$ is a topology.
 In \cite{LRS} it is actually proved that $\bA\boxtimes\bB=\Sh(\ba\otimes\bb,\cT)$.
-This is only clear from our approach when $k$ is a field. \end{remark}
+This is thus only clear from our approach when $k$ is a field. \end{remark}

 \begin{example} As observed in the proof, we have $\PSh\ba\boxtimes\bB\simeq[\ba^{\op},\bB]$. \end{example}